 2. A complaint must be in writing and include: 1) A description of the specific acts, conditions or circumstances alleged to violate applicable anti-discrimination laws; 2) The name and contact information, including address, of the complainant; 3) The name and address of the district subject to the complaint; 4) A copy of the district’s complaint and appeal decision, if any; and 5) A proposed resolution of the complaint or relief requested.
 If the allegations regard a specific student, the complaint must also include the name and address of the student, or in the case of a homeless child or youth, contact information.

-3. Upon receipt of a complaint, the Office of the Superintendent of Public Instruction may initiate an investigation, which may include conducting an independent on-site review.
+3. Upon receipt of a complaint, the Office of the Superintendent of Public Instruction may initiate an investigation, including conducting an independent on-site review.
 OSPI may also investigate additional issues related to the complaint that were not included in the initial complaint or appeal to the superintendent or board.
-Following the investigation, OSPI will make an independent determination as to whether the district has failed to comply with RCW 28A.642.010 or Chapter 392-190, WAC and will issue a written decision to the complainant and the district that addresses each allegation in the complaint and any other noncompliance issues it has identified.
-The written decision will include corrective actions deemed necessary to correct noncompliance and documentation the district must provide to demonstrate that corrective action has been completed.
+Following the investigation, OSPI will make an independent determination as to whether the district has failed to comply with RCW 28A.642.010 or Chapter 392-190, WAC, and will issue a written

 All corrective actions must be completed within the timelines established by OSPI in the written decision unless OSPI grants an extension.
-If timely compliance is not achieved, OSPI may take action including but not limited to referring the district to appropriate state or federal agencies empowered to order compliance.
+If timely compliance is not achieved, OSPI may take action, including but not limited to referring the district to appropriate state or federal agencies empowered to order compliance.

 Level Four - Administrative Hearing

 Mediation must be conducted by a qualified and impartial mediator who may not: 1) Be an employee of any school district, public charter school, or other public or private agency that is providing education related services to a student who is the subject of the complaint being mediated; or 2) Have a personal or professional conflict of interest.
-A mediator is not considered an employee of the district or charter school or other public or private agency solely because he or she serves as a mediator.
+A mediator is not considered an employee of the district, charter school, or other public or private agency solely because he or she serves as a mediator.

-D. Preservation of Records
+Preservation of Records

-• All students are entitled to an educational environment that is safe and free of discrimination, regardless of their gender expression or gender identity.
+All students are entitled to an educational environment that is safe and free of discrimination, regardless of their gender expression or gender identity.
 Harassing or treating students differently because of their gender is not allowed.

 All students have the right to:

-Moses Lake School District’s Gender-Inclusive Schools Policy (3211) and Procedures (3211P).
+Moses Lake School District’s Gender-Inclusive Schools Policy (3211) and Procedures (3211P) are viewed on the district website at Policies and Procedures.

 Copies of the policy/procedures/forms may also be obtained by contacting the District Office at (509) 766-2650 or in person at 1620 S Pioneer Way, Moses Lake, WA 98837.